ericmedvet/slides/advanced-programming-2020/01-intro.md

 ### Written test and oral exam

 Written test:
-- a few questions with short open answers and short programming excercises
+- a few questions with short open answers and short programming exercises

 Oral exam:
-- questions and short programming excercises
+- questions and short programming exercises

 ---